Araucaria

 Araucaria (/ærɔːˈkɛəriə/; original pronunciation: [a.ɾawˈka. ɾja]) is a genus of evergreen coniferous trees in the family Araucariaceae.
-There are 20 extant species in New Caledonia (where 14 species are endemic, see New Caledonian Araucaria), Norfolk Island, eastern Australia, New Guinea, East Argentina, South Brazil, Chile and Paraguay.
-They are still common in the South Pacific region and Eastern Australia.
+While today they are largely confined to the Southern Hemisphere, during the Jurassic and Cretaceous they were globally distributed.
+There are 20 extant species in New Caledonia (where 14 species are endemic, see New Caledonian Araucaria), eastern Australia (including Norfolk Island), New Guinea, Argentina, Brazil, Chile and Uruguay.

+The genus is familiar to many people as the genus of the distinctive Chilean pine or monkey-puzzle tree (Araucaria araucana).
+No distinct vernacular name exists for the genus.
+Many are called "pine", although they are only distantly related to true pines, in the genus Pinus.

 Description

 Araucaria are mainly large trees with a massive erect stem, reaching a height of 5–80 m.
 The horizontal, spreading branches grow in whorls and are covered with leathery or needle-like leaves.
 In some species, the leaves are narrow, awl-shaped and lanceolate, barely overlapping each other; in others they are broad and flat, and overlap broadly.